 A ‘normal’ PaCO2 in a hypoxic asthmatic patient: a sign they are tiring and need ITU intervention.

-A ‘very low’ PaO2 in a patient who looks completely well, is not short of breath and has normal O2 saturations – likely a venous sample
+A ‘very low’ PaO2 in a patient who looks completely well, is not short of breath and has normal O2 saturations: this is likely a venous sample.

 Your first question when looking at the ABG should be “Is this patient hypoxic?” as hypoxia is the most immediate threat to life.

 If the patient is receiving oxygen therapy their PaO2 should be approximately 10kPa less than the % inspired concentration FiO2 (so a patient on 40% oxygen would be expected to have a PaO2 of approximately 30kPa).

 A common question is “What percentage of oxygen does this device deliver at a given flow rate?”.
 Below is a quick reference guide, providing some approximate values for the various oxygen delivery devices and flow rates you’ll come across in practice.2